Yongxi-Long/CORPlot/README.md

 - Label: label to distinguish the binary odds ratios for different cutpoints and the common odds ratio
+  - There must be a label identifying the common odds ratio, can be one of “common odds ratio”, “common OR”, “cOR” (case insensitive).
 - OR: odds ratios
 - lowerCI: lower bound for the confidence interval
 - upperCI: upper bound for the confidence interval